wpswings/event-tickets-manager-for-woocommerce/README.txt

 You can search for a widget and there you will get the option of an Event Ticket Manager widget simply add it.
 And there you will get the settings to list view for event or calendar view you can choose it according to your need.

-= Can we display the event location on the tickets and product page? = Yes, the Event Manager Plugin provides the exact location of events to the user on the product page and tickets as the plugin is integrated with Google Maps.
+= Can we display the event location on the tickets and product page? = Yes, the WordPress Event Manager Plugin provides the exact location of events to the user on the product page and tickets as the plugin is integrated with Google Maps.

 = How are the Tickets sent to the customer with the Events plugin? = Tickets will be sent to the customer via email with a pdf attachment.